open2b/scriggo-site/scripts.md

 The [Scriggofile](scriggofile) is then saved in a module directory.
 The module's `go.mod` will specify the versions of packages's modules imported in the [Scriggofile](scriggofile).

-And finally the `scriggo` command is executed to make an executable of the interpreter or to generate a package loader to use in an existing application to load and run scripts.
+And finally the `scriggo` command is executed to make an executable of the interpreter or to generate a package importer to use in an existing application to load and run scripts.

 ### A simple interpreter